apigear-io/cli/README.md

 # ApiGear CLI

+## CLI Flags

+Command line documentation is available in the [docs](docs/apigear.md) folder.

 ## Install

 ApiGear CLI is a command line application that runs on Windows, Mac and Linux.
-You can download the latest version from [here](https://github.com/apigear-io/cli-releases/releases/latest).
+You can download the latest version from the [release page](https://github.com/apigear-io/cli/releases/latest).

 Note: *The product has not yet a certification from Microsoft, Apple or Linux.
 So you may need to disable the security check to run the application.*

 ## Building from source

-Install latest Go (see [Go Dev](https://go.dev))
+Install latest Go from [Go Dev](https://go.dev)

 build using